History of the American Broadcasting Company: Sale to Disney (1991–2000)

-Around the time of the merger, Disney's television production units had already produced series for the network such as Home Improvement and Boy Meets World, while the deal also allowed ABC access to Disney's children's programming library for its Saturday morning block.
+Around the time of the merger, Disney's television production units had already produced series for ABC such as Home Improvement and Boy Meets World, while the deal also allowed ABC access to Disney's children's programming library for its Saturday morning block.
 In 1998, ABC premiered the Aaron Sorkin-created sitcom Sports Night, centering on the travails of the staff of a SportsCenter-style sports news program; despite earning critical praise, the series was cancelled after two seasons.

 On May 10, 1999, Disney reorganized its publishing division, the Buena Vista Publishing Group, renaming it as Disney Publishing Worldwide; this became a subsidiary of Disney Consumer Products while Hyperion Books became affiliated with ABC.
 On July 8, 1999, Disney consolidated Walt Disney Television Studio, Buena Vista Television Productions, and ABC's primetime division into the ABC Entertainment Television Group.
+In 1998, ABC moved its primary offices to Burbank in the Disney studio lot.

-In August 1999, ABC premiered a special series event, Who Wants to Be a Millionaire, based on the British game show of the same title.
+In August 1999, ABC premiered a special series event, Who Wants to Be a Millionaire?, based on the British game show of the same title.
 Hosted throughout its ABC tenure by Regis Philbin, the program became a major ratings success and was renewed as a regular series.
 At its peak, the program aired as frequently as six nights a week.
 Buoyed by Millionaire, during the 1999–2000 season, ABC became the first network to move from third to first place in the ratings during a single television season.
-Millionaire ended its run on the network's primetime lineup after three years, and in September 2002 Buena Vista Television relaunched the show as a syndicated program with various hosts, including Meredith Vieira, who became the first woman to win multiple Emmy Awards for hosting a game show.
+Millionaire ended its run on ABC's primetime lineup after three years.
+In September 2002, Buena Vista Television relaunched the show as a syndicated program; that version's first and longest-serving host, Meredith Vieira, became the first woman to win multiple Emmy Awards for hosting a game show.
 Millionaire ended its original run in 2019 after 20 seasons.

 In 2000, Disney sold Los Angeles to Emmis Communications.

+On September 14, 2023, in response to the potential sale of ABC to Nexstar Media Group, the Walt Disney Company issued the following statement saying "While we are open to considering a variety of strategic options for our linear businesses, at this time the Walt Disney Company has made no decision with respect to the divestiture of ABC or any other property and any report to that effect is unfounded.”